tangollama/cis411_lab1/labreports/LAB_ND1227.md

 4. Enabling researchers to examine patterns of volunteer opportunities as a way of determining future grant investments.

 What archictural pattern(s) will you employee to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.

+    Blackboard and broker archiectural patterns will be able to support the requirements of this enhanced project.
+Blackboard will allow the project to process massive amounts of data/information while allowing multiple components to be used with low latency.
+Broker allows the larger project to be handled through dynamic CRUD operations and create transparent service distribution to the various clients.
+The change from layer is due to the fact that management oversight is required to run the achitecture.
+Although many options can be made per service layer, the size of the project requires more physical oversight versus blackboard.

 # Extra Credit
 1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).